margaretmf/margaretmf.github.io/keycreativewriting.md

 If all the world were a book we'd be two pages in the book sharing parts of the grand story with each other.

-If all the world were a song we'd be two notes swinging and singing as parts of a harmony
+If all the world were a song we'd be two notes swinging and singing as parts of a harmony.

 If all the world were a puzzle we'd be two pieces fitting together, joining together, perfectly fit for each other and showing the world the picture that it's born to become.